 When a crime is committed, a crime scene investigation (CSI) team is called into action.
-CSI careers include a variety of critical roles, such as crime scene analyst, crime laboratory analyst, criminalist and forensic scientist.
+CSI careers can include a variety of critical roles, such as crime scene analyst, crime laboratory analyst, criminalist and forensic scientist.
 One way to embark on the road to a CSI career is by enrolling in a bachelor’s degree program in criminal justice.

-Crime scene analysts work with police departments to processes and reconstruct crime scenes.
-Their work often involves evidence collection, evaluation and preservation; fingerprint examination; crime scene photography; and analysis of physical evidence, including human tissue and fluids.
-Crime scene analysts may also take measurements to produce scale drawings.
-They are required to keep accurate records of all findings.
+Crime scene analysts work with police departments and other agencies to process and reconstruct crime scenes.
+Their work often involves: evidence collection, evaluation and preservation; fingerprint examination; crime scene photography; and analysis of physical evidence.
+Crime scene analysts may also take measurements to produce scale drawings and are required to keep accurate records of all findings.

-Crime laboratory analysts conduct technical and scientific examinations, gather data and document results.
-They use highly technical procedures, processes and equipment to identify and analyze various types of physical evidence collected from a crime scene, and they must take great care in the handling, packaging and preserving of evidence.
-Other duties of crime laboratory analysts include conducting forensic science experiments, analyzing results, formulating conclusions and presenting findings verbally or in writing.
+Crime laboratory analysts conduct technical and scientific testing, gather data and document results.
+They use technical procedures, processes and equipment to identify and analyze various types of physical evidence collected from a crime scene, and they must take great care in the handling, packaging and preserving of evidence.
+Other duties of crime laboratory analysts can include conducting forensic science experiments, analyzing results, formulating conclusions and presenting findings verbally or in writing.
 In addition, these CSI specialists are often called as expert witnesses during court proceedings.

-Recent bachelor’s degree graduates will generally start out at the lower end of the scale and work their way up with further experience and education.
+Potential salaries vary by agency, location and specific CSI job description.
+For example, as of May 2013, forensic science technicians nationwide earned an average salary of $57,340 annually, according to the Bureau of Labor Statistics.
+Recent bachelor’s degree graduates will generally start out at the lower end of the scale and can advance their career with further experience and education.

 Prospective students are encouraged to conduct their own research as regional market conditions, and a candidate’s work experience and educational qualifications can affect salary potential and employment opportunities.